The steepest peak on Earth: Mount Thor, Nunavut, Canada

 Content continues below ad

-9. Tallest waterfall in the world: Angel Falls, Venezuela
+The tallest waterfall in the world: Angel Falls, Venezuela

-attractions.
+Alice Nerd /ShutterstockAlthough Angel Falls is located in an isolated jungle region and is not reached all that easily, it remains one of Venezuela’s top tourist attractions, and the pictures make it easy to see why.
 The falls are approximately 3,212 feet high and includes a 2,648-foot plunge and a quarter of a mile of sloped cascades and rapids.

-10. Most treacherous waters on Earth: Gansbaai, South Africa
+The most treacherous waters on Earth: Gansbaai, South Africa